active-interest/seo-ultimate/readme.txt

 == Changelog ==

 = Version 1.7 (February 20, 2010) =
-* Feature: Displays admin notices if blog privacy settings are configured to blog search engines
+* Feature: Displays admin notices if blog privacy settings are configured to block search engines

 = Version 1.6 (January 30, 2010) =
 * Feature: Added All in One SEO Pack importer module